-Tessa has been practising Iyengar yoga for over 20 years.
+Tessa has been practising Iyengar yoga for 23 years.
 In 1998 she started teaching classes at the Aro Valley Community Hall and has been teaching ever since.
 At the start of 2007, Tessa opened the Iyengar Yoga Centre of Wellington.

 Tessa is an intuitive, empathetic and observant teacher.
 She is dedicated to teaching yoga in a way that enables students to understand for themselves, so that their practice will engage and support them mentally, emotionally and physically throughout their lives.
 In the class situation, Tessa teaches to the individual and encourages students to develop their depth of perception within the practice.